Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 117.8 yards less than his over/under for Sunday.
+- In three matchups against the Patriots, Tagovailoa averaged 115.7 passing yards per game, 115.8 yards below his over/under for Sunday.

+- Tagovailoa threw a TD one time over those three games against the Patriots, and has not had multiple touchdown passes against them.

-- The 208.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.
+- The Patriots have the NFL's third-ranked pass defense this season, giving up 208.0 yards per game through the air.

-- The Patriots have given up 20 touchdowns through the air (1.3 per game).
-They are fourth in the NFL in that category.
+- The Patriots' defense is fourth in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- Over his last three games, Tagovailoa has racked up 599 passing yards (199.7 per game) while going 53-for-91 (58.2% completion percentage) and throwing three touchdowns and four interceptions.
+- Over his last three games, Tagovailoa has recorded 599 passing yards (199.7 per game) while completing 53 of 91 passes (58.2% completion percentage), with three touchdowns and four interceptions.

 Tagovailoa's Miami Teammates